chandantiwari/mindmeld/detail.md

 others STJs.
 On an STJ day, a baby nurtured appropiately, could maybe later become an NTJ.
 That's why pred.py will show 4 top functions, listed in the order of importance.

-The training / testing scheme: once the regressor is trained, four choices are made to predict top two functions.
-The number of matches between prediction and reality, which we call "hits" are averaged over the test set and become the final score.

-Feel free to play with the hyperparameters, or code and do let us know of your results!

 ## Data